Jake Dalton

-Jacob "Jake" Dalton (born August 19, 1991) is a retired American gymnast who was a member of the University of Oklahoma gymnastics team and the United States men's national gymnastics team.
+Jacob William Dalton (born August 19, 1991) is a retired American gymnast who was a member of the Oklahoma Sooners men's gymnastics team and the United States men's national artistic gymnastics team.
 He represented the United States at the 2012 Summer Olympics in London and 2016 Summer Olympics in Rio de Janeiro.

+Early life and education

-Dalton grew up in Sparks, Nevada, and is the son of Tim and Denise Dalton.
+Dalton was born August 19, 1991, in Reno, Nevada, to Tim and Denise Dalton.
+He grew up in Sparks, Nevada and attended Spanish Springs High School.

-Early life

-Dalton attended Spanish Springs High School in Washoe County, Nevada while training at Gym Nevada under coach Andrew Pileggi.
+Dailton trained at Gym Nevada under Wanda Fredericks and Andrew Pileggi.
 After graduating, he received an NCAA scholarship to compete for the University of Oklahoma in 2009 where he earned All-America honors and won the NCAA men's gymnastics floor and vault titles in 2011.

 Gymnastics career

 Dalton was the U.S. National vault champion in 2009 and 2011, the floor champion in 2011, and the All-Around Gold medalist of the Winter Cup Challenge in 2011.

 Dalton was a member of the USA team that won the bronze medal in the 2011 World Artistic Gymnastics Championships in Tokyo, Japan.
-In February 2013, Dalton competed at the 2013 Winter Cup, where he won gold on floor, rings and all-around.
+In February 2013, Dalton competed at the 2013 Winter Cup and won gold on the floor, rings, and all-around.
 In August 2013, he won the bronze medal at the P&G National Championships en route to making the World Championships team.
-He went on to win a silver medal in floor exercise at 2013 World Artistic Gymnastics Championships behind 17-year-old newcomer Kenzo Shirai of Japan.
+He went on to win a silver medal in the floor exercise at 2013 World Artistic Gymnastics Championships behind 17-year-old newcomer Kenzo Shirai of Japan.
 In 2015, Dalton was still recovering from a small shoulder labrum tear and did not compete in the P&G National Championships.

-In 2016, a new element on the parallel bars was named after Dalton in the Men's Gymnastics Code of Points.

 2012 & 2016 Summer Olympics

 It was announced on July 1, 2012, that Dalton would be a member of the 2012 Olympic team representing the United States.
 The New York Times stated that the team roster was "considered so good that it could be the first United States men's team to win gold since the 1984 Los Angeles Games."
 Dalton, as part of the United States Gymnastics team, placed fifth in the team competition in the 2012 Summer Olympics in London.

 On June 25, 2016, Dalton was once again named to the five-man United States men's gymnastics team for the Olympics.
 He represented the United States at the 2016 Summer Olympics in Rio de Janeiro alongside Sam Mikulak, John Orozco (who was later substituted with Danell Leyva due to injury), Alex Naddour, and Chris Brooks.
+Dalton placed second in vault at the 2016 Gymnastics Olympic Test Event.